viviana2419/Dev.To-blog-series-/Blog3.md

 * Microsoft Graph Data Connect provides a set of **tools to streamline secure and scalable delivery of Microsoft Graph data** to popular Azure data stores.
 The cached data serves as data sources for Azure development tools that you can use to build intelligent applications.

 ![Credits](https://docs.microsoft.com/en-us/graph/images/microsoft-graph.png)

 Credits- https://docs.microsoft.com/en-us/graph/images/microsoft-graph.png

 ## What are the uses of Microsoft Graph?
 One can use Microsoft Graph to:
 * Look at the next meeting and prepare for it by providing profile information for attendees, as well as information about the latest documents they're working on, and people they're collaborating with.
-* Scans one’s calendar, and suggests the best times for the next team meeting.
-* Fetch the latest sales projection chart from an Excel file in your OneDrive and update the forecast in real time, all from a phone.
-* Subscribe to changes in the calendar, send an alert when one spending too much time in meetings, and provide recommendations for the ones one can miss or delegate based on how relevant the attendees are to you.
+* Scans one’s calendar, and suggests the best times for the next team meeting and subscribe to changes in the calendar, send an alert when one spending too much time in meetings, and provide recommendations for the ones one can miss or delegate based on how relevant the attendees are to you.
 * Help one sort out personal and work information on a phone.
-For example, by categorizing pictures that should go to your personal OneDrive and business receipts that should go to your OneDrive for Business.
+For example, by categorizing pictures that should go to your personal OneDrive and business receipts that should go to your OneDrive for Business and bring custom business data into Microsoft Graph, indexing it to make it searchable along with data from Microsoft 365 services.
-* Analyze at-scale Microsoft 365 data so that decision makers can unlock valuable insights into time allocation and collaboration patterns that improve business productivity.
-* Bring custom business data into Microsoft Graph, indexing it to make it searchable along with data from Microsoft 365 services.

 ## What are custom connectors?
 Connectors help make it easier for app and flow makers to connect to other apps, data, and devices in the cloud in the following ways: